FileMeta/filemeta.github.io/MetaTag.md

 &name="The Fellowship of the Ring"
 ```

-A `_type` value without a namespace prefix references types inthe Schema.org context.
-A `_type` value with a namespace prefix references types within the corresponding namespace.
+A `_type` value without a namespace prefix references types defined by the Schema.org context.
+A `_type` value with a namespace prefix references types defined by the corresponding namespace.

 ## Design Goals and Discussion